microsoft/DataConnectors/docs/m-extensions.md

 More information about M section documents can be found in the [M Language specification](https://msdn.microsoft.com/en-us/library/mt807488.aspx).

 ## Query File
 In addition to the [extension file](#extension-file-format), Data Connector projects can have a Query file (&lt;name&gt;.query.m).
 This file can be used to run test queries within Visual Studio.
-The query evaluation will automatically include your extension code, without having to register your .mez file, allowing you to call/test any `shared` functions in your extension code.
+The query evaluation will automatically include your extension code, without having to register your .pqx file, allowing you to call/test any `shared` functions in your extension code.

 The query file can contain a single expression (ex. `HelloWorld.Contents()`), a let expression (such as what Power Query would generate), or a section document.